Inbibo/shift_docs/docs/intro/scriptable_nodes.md

 # Python Script Operator

-In order to prototype your workflow or perform specific operations that are not included in Shift's builtin catalogs, you can script your custom operator with Python.
+In order to prototype your workflow or perform specific operations that are not included in Shift's built-in catalogs, you can script your custom operator with Python.
 The **Python Script** operator offers the possibility to write your own code to tailor the processing of your data the way you want.

 ![Python Script Operator](../images/pyscript_node.png)